Why One-Stop-Shop Consultancies Are Bound to Be Low-Performing

 Vertical integration involves creating seamless, interconnected services within a particular domain.

-For example, a firm that has the strongest expertise in digital transformation might offer a suite of services that include strategy development, implementation, and ongoing support, all tightly aligned and supporting each other.
+For example, a firm with strong expertise in digital transformation might offer a suite of services that include strategy development, implementation, and ongoing support, all tightly aligned and supporting each other.

 This approach ensures that all services are interconnected and, as a result, provides clients with a holistic model.
 Vertical integration can enhance service quality and deliver a more consistent client experience.